How to calculate EBIT-EPS Break Even Analysis and take decisions

 The management team is trying to figure out which option will provide the best return for shareholders, so they decided to use EBIT-EPS Break Even Analysis to compare the impact of these two financing options on the company’s earnings per share (EPS).

-Understanding the Key Concepts
+Learning the Key Concepts

-EBIT-EPS Break Even Analysis Formula:
+EBIT-EPS Break-Even Analysis Formula:

-Now, let’s calculate the EBIT-EPS Break Even Analysis.
+Now, let’s calculate the EBIT-EPS Break-Even Analysis.
 The formula for EBIT-EPS Break-Even Analysis is:

 Where:

-Let’s start calculating EBIT-EPS break even analysis:
+Let’s start calculating the EBIT-EPS break-even analysis:

 Step 1: Define the Variables